beeware/voc/docs/reference/signatures.rst

-Python signatures for java-defined methods
+Python signatures for Java-defined methods
 ==========================================

 In essence, a method is not much different from a Java method.
 One defines a method as follows.
 Here is a simple example of a 1-argument function.